-2.7.5.5 The Final Weight for 2008
+3.2.3 The Final Weight for 2012

-The composite weights of two groups of persons who were out-of-scope on December 31, 2008 were poststratified.
+The final raking of those in-scope at the end of the year has been described above.
+In addition, the composite weights of two groups of persons who were out-of-scope on December 31, 2012 were poststratified.
 Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-Those who died while in-scope during 2008 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
-Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.
-The sum of the person-level weights across all persons assigned a positive person level weight is 304,375,942.
+The weights of persons who died while in-scope during 2012 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+Separate decedent control totals were developed for the "65 and older" and "under 65" civilian, noninstitutionalized decedent populations.